 The amount of rent to be paid by tenants is shown on their rent assessment form, which is issued after each rent reassessment has been completed.

 Circle VHA charges rents on a weekly basis, however the frequency of rent charges and payments can be changed, on request, to a fortnightly or monthly basis.
-To change rent payments frequency, please contact the relevant housing officer.
+To change rent payments frequency, please contact the relevant Tenancy Services Officer.
 To change the frequency, the tenant’s rent account must not be in arrears and all payments must be made in advance.

 It is the responsibility of the tenant to monitor their rent payments.
 Tenants are asked to keep any receipts they are given and to check bank statements and / or lodgment book.